A recursive approach for the determination of the nice sections of width three which have a 4-crown stack as retract: Preparation

-For a mapping $f : X \rarr Y$, we denote by $f \vert_Z$ the pre-restriction of $f$ to a subset $Z$ of its domain and by $f \vert^Z$ its post-restriction to a subset $Z$ of its codomain with $f[X] \subseteq Z$.
 An order homomorphism $r : P \rightarrow P$ is called a {\em retraction} of the poset $P$ if $r$ is idempotent, and an induced sub-poset $R$ of $P$ is called a {\em retract of $P$} if a retraction $r : P \rightarrow P$ exists with $r[X] = R$.
-For the sake of simplicity, we identify $r$ with its post-restriction and write $r : P \rightarrow R$.
+For the sake of simplicity, we always identify $r$ with its post-restriction and write $r : P \rightarrow R$.
 A poset $P$ has the fixed point property iff every retract of $P$ has the fixed point property \cite[Th.\ 4.8]{Schroeder_2016}.
 We need the following well-known result about the existence of {\em spanning retracts}: